Terms of Engagement

 If during this transaction you need advice on investments, we may have to refer you to someone who is authorised by the Financial Conduct Authority, as we are not.
 However, as we are regulated by the Solicitors Regulatory Authority, we may be able to provide certain limited investment services where these are closely linked to the legal work we are doing for you.

-When we are asked to recommend the services of a third party (such as an advisor authorised by the Financial Conduct Authority, a surveyor, a trade mark agent, accountant or foreign lawyer) we shall always do so in good faith.
-However, no warranty is given in respect of the standing, ability or the quality of the services of the third party.
+When we are asked to recommend the services of a third party (such as an advisor authorised by the Financial Conduct Authority, a surveyor, a trademark agent, accountant or a foreign lawyer) we shall always do so in good faith.
+However, no warranty is given in respect of the standing, ability or quality of the services of the third party.
 We do not accept liability for that third party’s services and you will have a contract with that third party, but not with us in respect of that third party’s goods or services.
 You will be responsible for the fees and expenses of that third party.

 The Law Society of England and Wales is a designated professional body for the purposes of the Financial Services and Markets Act 2000.
 The Solicitors Regulation Authority is the independent regulatory arm of the Law Society.
 The Legal Ombudsman is the independent complaints handling body to the legal profession.
 If you are unhappy with any insurance advice you receive from us, you should raise your concerns with either the Solicitors Regulation Authority or the Legal Ombudsman.